 The second category of child sex offenders found by Miller (2013) and Terry and Tallon (2004) is the preferential child molester.
 Unlike situational child molesters, these offenders will typically do so because they have a sexual preference for children, not a mere opportunity to abuse.
 The first subtype is the seductive molester.
 This subtype refers to an individual who engages in grooming behaviors to lure and earn a victim's trust to engage in and continue their sexual abuse.
 Grooming refers to the offender providing a form of manipulation or general enticement (e.g., affection, compliments, gifts, etc.) to initiate and continue their sexual abuse.
 Typically, offenders within this category will refrain from violence but emphasize what they perceive as affection to earn children's trust.
 They often will be abusing several children at the same time.

 The second form of a preferential child molester is the fixated molester.
-This subgroup is an individual that will also use grooming strategies to target and carry out their abuse.
+This subgroup is an individual who will also use grooming strategies to target and carry out their abuse.
 However, what separates these individuals from the former subgroup is that they generally have a child's mental intelligence and emotional equivalent.
 Consequently, they view children as equals.
 Often, these individuals will be sexually abusing multiple children simultaneously and use the Internet to recruit and communicate with a victim(s) (Miller, 2013).

 The third and final form of preferential child molesters is the sadistic pedophile.
-Similar to adult sadistic offenders, these individuals will often engage in physical and sexual torture.
-There is a potential for this physical and sexual torture to result in death.
-As such, these are the most likely of offender-types to use violence, frequently extreme.
+Similar to adult sadistic offenders, these individuals often will engage in physical and sexual torture.
+A potential exists for this physical and sexual torture to result in death.
+As such, these are the most likely of offender-types to use (frequently extreme) violence,.

-As one can see, typologies can be extremely useful for understanding offenders in how and they target the victims when there is such a variety of information that can be considered.
-This issue, combined with the relatively new research environment of the Protestant Christian church as a potential conducive environment for sexual abuse, is imperative that examination into the types of offenders that operate within this arena be continued.
+As one can see, typologies can be extremely useful for understanding offenders in how they target the victims when there is such a variety of information that can be considered.
+This issue, combined with the relatively new research environment of the Protestant Christian church as a potential conducive environment for sexual abuse, is imperative that examination into the types of offenders who operate within this arena be continued.
 The importance of the sustained study is evident when one considers the inherent positions of power and control, the niceness culture promoted within religious settings, and the sheer number of interactions among millions of youth on a daily and weekly basis in the U.S. (e.g., church service, mission trips, choir practice, youth group trips, etc.).
 Consequently, the positions of power within these organizations and their mere interactions with congregants could lead to many opportunities for sexual offenses within these settings.
 Therefore, the construction of offender typologies is crucial to aid in the prevention, investigation, and prosecution of individuals that engage in sexual abuse within this setting.

 The Present Study

-There is one primary goal of the present study.
+The present study has one primary goal.
 This goal is to create a typology of individuals alleged to have been sexually abused at or within activities connected to Protestant Christian churches (e.g., mission trips, camping trips, etc.).
 In addition, this study aims to provide more empirical information related to the offenders within these settings that can be potentially used in the investigation, prevention, and prosecution of sexual offenders in or at activities provided by Protestant Christian churches.

 Methods